China defence spending rise at three-decade low, still to grow 6.6%

 Despite the coronavirus outbreak, the armed forces of China and the United States have remained active in the disputed South China Sea and around Chinese-claimed Taiwan.
 China also faces unrest in Hong Kong in reaction to Beijing's plans to impose national security legislation in the city.

-China's military faces a challenge in the recruitment, training and retention of better-educated and technologically savvy soldiers to operate in a more complex and high-tech future, Gill added.
+China's military faces a challenge in recruitment, training and retention of better-educated and technologically savvy soldiers for a more complex and high-tech future, Gill added.
 EXTERNAL THREATS

 The coronavirus has worsened already-poor ties between Beijing and Washington.
-The Ministry of State Security has warned in an internal report that China faced a wave of hostility because of the coronavirus outbreak that could tip relations with the United States into armed confrontation.
+The Ministry of State Security has warned in an internal report that China faced hostility because of the coronavirus outbreak that could tip relations with the United States into armed confrontation.

-Collin Koh, a research fellow at Singapore's Institute of Defence and Strategic Studies, said Beijing senses an urgent need to bolster its defences in the face of what it perceives as threats to national security.
+Collin Koh, a research fellow at Singapore's Institute of Defence and Strategic Studies, said Beijing senses an urgent need to bolster its defences.
 "A rollback on military modernisation, especially in numerical terms expressed in the defence budget, could send a wrong signal to the domestic and external audiences," Koh said.

 China routinely says spending for defensive purposes is a comparatively low percentage of its GDP and that critics want to keep the country down.
 It gives only a raw figure for military expenditure, with no breakdown.
-It is widely believed by diplomats and foreign experts that the country under-reports the real number.
+Many diplomats and foreign experts believe the country under-reports the real number.

 "China continues to announce big defence spending increases and we urge it to be transparent about that spending, its military strength and national defence policy," Japan Chief Cabinet Secretary Yoshihide Suga said on Friday.
 China's reported defence budget in 2020 is about a quarter of the U.S. defence budget last year, which stood at $686 billion.